jo-37/debug-filter-printexpr/README.md

 - `$`

     The expression is evaluated in scalar context.
-Strings and floating point numbers are printed inside single quotes, inter numbers are printed unquoted and dual valued variables will be shown in both representations.
+Strings and floating point numbers are printed inside single quotes, integer numbers are printed unquoted and dual valued variables are shown in both representations seperated by a colon.
     Undefined values are represented by the unquoted string `undef`.
     Hash and array references are shown in their usual string representation as e.g. `ARRAY(0x19830d0)` or `HASH(0xccba88)`.